xGiye/api-crud/Documentation.md

 - GET /api: Retrieve a list of all people or filter by name.
 - GET /api/:idOrName: Retrieve a person by ID or name.
 - POST /api: Create a new person.
-- PUT /people/:idorName: Update a person by ID.
+- PATCH /people/:idorName: Update a person by ID.
 - DELETE /people/:idorName: Delete a person by ID.

 ### Request/Response Formats